COVID-19 pandemic in Mimaropa: Timeline

 The first COVID-19 case in Mimaropa was confirmed on March 20.
 The case involved a 26-year-old male Australian tourist in Palawan who had already left the province at the time of confirmation.
 The tourist arrived in Manila on March 5 before taking a flight to Puerto Princesa.
 The man stayed for five days in a resort in San Vicente prior to seeking medical consultation after he exhibited symptoms.
 He was brought to the Palawan Provincial Hospital in Puerto Princesa for sample collection for testing on March 14.
 The tourist managed to secure clearance after two days to take a "mercy flight" to get out of the province to Clark after his fever subsided.

 Marinduque confirmed its first case on March 23, that of a case of resident of Torrijos who came to the province on March 14 from Metro Manila.

 The first case of Occidental Mindoro was confirmed on March 27 in the town of San Jose which involved an 84-year-old man who died at the San Jose District Hospital on March 22, on the same day the patient was admitted.
 The first case in Oriental Mindoro on the other hand, that of a 1-year-old girl tested in Calapan, was also confirmed in the same day.

-Romblon's first case was that of a German national in San Jose, Romblon who had no recent travel history outside the country but has visited Metro Manila.
+Romblon's first case was that of a German national in San Jose who had no recent travel history outside the country but has visited Metro Manila.
 The patient was confirmed to have tested positive for COVID-19 on March 28 and was admitted to a hospital in Aklan province in Western Visayas.

 In June 2020, cases were recorded in Palawan, outside the independent city of Puerto Princesa.
 Cases have been reported among previously stranded individuals who've since returned to their hometowns in Coron and Sofronio Española.